Stress-related disorders

 Stress-related disorders constitute a category of mental disorders.
 They are maladaptive, biological and psychological responses to short- or long-term exposures to physical or emotional stressors.
-The National Institute of Environmental Health Sciences categories Obsessive-Compulsive Disorder (OCD) and Post-Traumatic Stress Disorder (PTSD) as stress-related disorders.
-However, the World Health Organization's ICD-11 excludes OCD but categories PTSD, Complex Post-Traumatic Stress Disorder (CPTSD), adjustment disorder as stress-related disorders.
+The National Institute of Environmental Health Sciences categorizes Obsessive-Compulsive Disorder (OCD) and Post-Traumatic Stress Disorder (PTSD) as stress-related disorders.
+However, the World Health Organization's ICD-11 excludes OCD but categorizes PTSD, Complex Post-Traumatic Stress Disorder (CPTSD), adjustment disorder as stress-related disorders.

 Stress is a conscious or unconscious psychological feeling or physical condition resulting from physical or mental 'positive or negative pressure' that overwhelms adaptive capacities.
 It is a psychological process initiated by events that threaten, harm or challenge an organism or that exceed available coping resources and it is characterized by psychological responses that are directed towards adaptation.
 Stress is wear and tear on the body in response to stressful agents.
 Hans Selye called such agents: stressors, which are physical, physiological or sociocultural.
 Stress-related disorders differ from anxiety disorders, and do not constitute a normative concept.

 A person typically is stressed when positive or negative (e.g., threatening) experiences temporarily strain or overwhelm adaptive capacities.
 Stress is highly individualized and depends on variables such as the novelty, rate, intensity, duration, or personal interpretation of the input, and genetic or experiential factors.
 Both acute and chronic stress can intensify morbidity from anxiety disorders.
 One person's fun may be another person's stressor.
 For an example, panic attacks are more frequent when the predisposed person is exposed to stressors.